 Strict-Transport-Security: max-age=63072000; includeSubDomains; preload;

-Restricts where resources (e.g. images, iframes, JavaScript) can come from.
+Restricts where resources (e.g. images, iframes, ECMAScript) can come from.

-If not used: Attackers could - if the Content-Security-Policy does not exist or is not restrictive enogh - use an XSS attack, if they successfully inject HTML or JavaScript-Code into your webpage.
+If not used: Attackers could - if the Content-Security-Policy does not exist or is not restrictive enough - use a XSS attack, if they successfully inject HTML or JavaScript-Code into your webpage.

 Example: